All Episodes

 I know the Clintons and that administration, not just like the back of my hand, but like every square inch of my glorious naked body.

-I know full well, as does everybody else, they paid scant attention to terrorism, and when they did, they treated it as a legal issue.
+I know full well, as does everybody else, they paid scant attention to terrorism.

-The 9-11 Commission starts the its its work.
+The 9-11 Commission starts its work.

 Clinton doesn't have a legacy on terrorism.

-It was Clinton administration people who, after 9-11, lamented that it why did it happen when Bill was president?
+It was Clinton administration people who, after 9-11, lamented that it, why did it happen when Bill was president?

 So something major that could define his presidency would have happened.